 (Pictured Above: Dance 411)

 Sweat Sisters were then prompted to participate in the organization's annual childhood obesity awareness campaign entitled, SWEAT MAKES CENTS.
-Guests successfully completed 100 jumping jacks, and each jumping jack raised $0.10 for the Teen Diaries Foundation.
+Guests successfully completed 100 jumping jacks, and each jumping jack raised $0.10 for the SWEAT MAKES CENTS jumping jack challenge.
 The Kevin Durant Foundation generously donated $7,000 to support the challenge as well as help fund crucial, childhood obesity prevention programs nationwide.

 Next, the SWEATLEBRITY Award Show recognized Jeanette Jenkins, Riley Burruss, Lana and Ellen Ector, Elise Neal, and Lita Lewis for utilizing their social influence to promote healthy living.
 Honorees were brought on stage to receive a special "sweat drop" trophy and had the chance to talk intimately with the crowd about their fitness journeys.
 Boxing legend Laila Ali was unable to accept her award in person but showed her appreciation through a thoughtful video on Instagram.